intel/npu-nn-cost-model/src/shave/Readme.md

 * vpuem.tanh

 Available Softmax Operation from VPUEM:
 * vpuem.softmax_x (draft) - it is restricted for C innermost ( XYZ layout).

 Available Spatial Operations from VPUEM:
-* vpuem.mvn (draft) - depends on the layout, the model does not require normalization axes

-## VPUEM Operators NPU_RESERVED

-A Piecewise Operation is a simple operation based on a 3 slopes equation.
-Available Piecewise Operations from VPUEM:
-* vpuem.add
-* vpuem.gelu
-* vpuem.hswish
-* vpuem.log
-* vpuem.mul
-* vpuem.mvn
-* vpuem.sigmoid
-* vpuem.softmax - no need for extra param
-* vpuem.softmax_x
-* vpuem.swish
-* vpuem.tanh

-Available Softmax Operations from VPUEM:
-* vpuem.softmax_x (draft) - it is restricted for C innermost ( XYZ layout).

-Available Spatial Operations from VPUEM: